 At the base of the descent, the Hoeferlin Trail reaches a T-intersection with a woods road.
 Here, the yellow blazes turn left, but you should turn right, now following the Cannonball Trail, marked with white-"C"-on-red blazes.
 After crossing a stream, the trail ascends a rocky, eroded stretch of the road.
 At the next T-intersection, the inverted-red-triangle-on-white-blazed Indian Rock Trail begins on the left, but you should turn right to continue on the Cannonball Trail.

-After climbing a little more, follow the white-"C"-on-red blazes as they turn right onto a level road that was once paved, then turn left onto a gravel road that circles Ramapo Lake.
+After climbing a little more, follow the white-"C"-on-red blazes as they turn right onto a level road that was once paved, then turn left onto a gravel road that circles Ramapo Lake, joining the blue-on-white-blazed Ramapo Lake Loop.
 This nearly level gravel road is a welcome contrast to the rocky paths that you have followed for much of the way.

-The trail heads north, paralleling the western shore of Ramapo Lake, but remaining some distance from the water.
-In another half a mile, you’ll pass a building on the hillside to the left that was formerly used as a ranger station.
-A short distance beyond, a rock ledge to the right offers a pleasant view of the lake.
+You now head north through dense vegetation, paralleling the western shore of Ramapo Lake.
+At first, the road runs some distance from the water, but after a while, the lake can be seen through the trees.
+In half a mile, you’ll pass a building on the hillside to the left (formerly used as a ranger station) and, a short distance beyond, a rock ledge to the right of the trail offers a pleasant view of the lake.

 Soon, another gravel road joins from the left.
 Follow the road ahead, crossing a stone causeway that isolates a quiet pond on the left from the main body of the lake.
 Next, you’ll reach another Y-intersection.
-Here, the Cannonball Trail turns left onto an intersecting gravel road, but you should bear right and continue along the lakeshore road, now unmarked.
-Bear left at the next fork and follow a winding section of the lakeshore road.
-After passing a small, abandoned stone building along the lake shore on the right, you’ll reach another intersection.
-Here, you should bear right, joining the blue-blazed MacEvoy Trail.
+Here, the Cannonball Trail turns left onto an intersecting gravel road, but you should bear right and continue to follow the blue-on-white blazes.
+A short distance ahead, you'll notice a triple-blue blaze on the right.
+Follow this blue-blazed side trail for 500 feet to a rock outcrop overlooking the lake.
+After taking in the view, return to the Ramapo Lake Loop and turn right.

 This hike climbs to several panoramic viewpoints in the Ramapo Mountains and loops around scenic Ramapo Lake.